d3ska/d3ska.github.io/_posts/2022-07-30-data-structures-compendium.md

 ---
-title: "Data structures knowledge compendium"
+title: "Data Structures Compendium"
 categories:
   - Data Structures
 tags:
   - Data Structures
 ---

-#### What are data structures?

-Data structures can be thought of as tools used to solve various problems.
-They often involve complexity and mathematical concepts, and can sometimes be quite intricate.
-However, it's not necessary to know everything about every data structure.
-Instead, it's more important to have a deep understanding of certain key concepts and be able to apply them effectively.
+Data structures can be seen as instrumental tools used to address a wide array of problems.
+They frequently encompass complex and mathematical concepts and can often be rather intricate.
+However, it's not essential to have an all-encompassing knowledge of every data structure.
+Instead, it's more crucial to gain a profound understanding of certain fundamental concepts and be skilled at applying them effectively.

-Below are the topics that you should focus on mastering and understanding:
+Here are the topics that merit your focused attention and comprehension:

 * [Complexity Analysis](https://matthewonsoftware.com/blog/complexity-analysis)
 * [Memory](https://matthewonsoftware.com/blog/memory/)